Geotechnical Engineer Jobs in USA with Visa Sponsorship

 Can mining geotechnical engineers get TN visa sponsorship?

 Yes, if you're Canadian or Mexican.
-Mining geotechnical work qualifies under the TN 'Engineer' category.
+Mining geotechnical work qualifies under the TN visa 'Engineer' category.
 You'll need to demonstrate that the role requires geotechnical engineering expertise for mine design, slope stability, or tailings management rather than general mining work.

 What is the prevailing wage requirement for sponsored Geotechnical Engineer jobs?